 Bobcat limbs are typically much longer than those of a housecat, which allows them to cover more ground when hunting prey.

-Housecats, on the other hand, have short limbs, making them better suited for life in an urban environment.
+Most of housecat breeds, on the other hand, usually have short limbs, making them better suited for life in an urban environment.

 Bobcats are more adaptable to different environments than domestic cats.